-All work missed due to absences, whether excused or unexcused can be turned in for full credit up to 5 days after the student's absence.
-Makeup work will NOT be accepted after the five days have passed.
+All work missed due to absences, whether excused, unexcused or OSS, can be turned in for full credit up to 5 days after the student's absence.
+Makeup work will be accepted after the five days have passed at the discretion of the classroom teacher.
+Students will receive reduced credit for unexcused late work.
 Allowances can be made for students with several consecutive days absent due to serious illness or injury.
 Please make arrangements with individual teachers when absent.
 It is the student's responsibility to ask for missing work.
 Remember, it is better to keep up than to have to catch up.